-The database also includes more than 100 additional variables, not presented in this report, that users can download and analyze themselves, including variables that can be used to construct alternative versions of the three core indicators, as well as other types of measures (these additional variables are discussed below, in the section "Resource allocation indicators").
+The database also includes over 100 additional variables, not presented in this report, that users can download and analyze themselves, including variables that can be used to construct alternative versions of the three core indicators, as well as other types of measures (these additional variables are discussed below, in the section ""Resource allocation indicators").

 One additional note: in the figures below, and in all our datasets, years refer to the spring semester of the school year.
-For example, 2016 means that the data pertain to the 2015-16 school year (the most recent year available).
+For example, 2017 means that the data pertain to the 2016-2017 school year (the most recent year available).